Health First Colorado (Colorado's Medicaid Program)

 Benefits and Services

-If you qualify for Colorado Medicaid, some of the benefits you can receive include:
+If you qualify for Health First Colorado, some of the benefits you can receive include:

 - Behavioral health

 - Maternity care